precice/precice.github.io/pages/docs/docs.md

 bundle exec jekyll serve
 ```

-The theme's documentation page has a step-by-step guide to install jekyll and the plugin ("gem") manager `bundler`.
+The [theme's documentation page](https://idratherbewriting.com/documentation-theme-jekyll/index.html#2-install-jekyll) has a step-by-step guide to install jekyll and the plugin ("gem") manager `bundler`.
 When running jekyll for the first time you might have to install and/or update the gems first:

 ```
 bundle install
 bundle update
 ```

-Now try again `bundle exec jekyll serve` and the site should now be running at [http://localhost:4000/](http://localhost:4000/).
+Now try again `bundle exec jekyll serve` and the site should be running at [http://localhost:4000/](http://localhost:4000/).
 Jekyll will refresh and rebuild when you change files.

 ## How documentation-theme-jekyll works in a nutshell

 The two main ingredients behind this jekyll theme are

 1.  **The sidebar**, i.e. the navigation tree.
 Jekyll builds the sidebar based on the `sidebar.yml` in the `_data/sidebars` directory.
 The YAML contains the relative structure of the navigation tree as well as the links to the html pages.
-2.  **Pages**, i.e. Markdown or html files.
+2.  **A set of pages**, i.e. Markdown or html files.
 Jekyll parses the Markdown or html files in the `pages` directory, renders them to html (in case of Markdown), and places them in the root folder.

 ### Sidebar

-Here is a snippet from the `_data\sidebars\docs_sidebar.yml` that spans two levels:
+Here is a snippet from the `_data\sidebars\docs_sidebar.yml` that spans (the maximum) two levels:

 ```yaml
 entries: